RubyMetric/rbenv-for-windows/README.md

 So, when to rehash (automatically, not user's behaviors)?

 1. After `gem install xxx`
+2. After `bundle install` (This hook doesn't work, please help if you can)
-2. After `install a new Ruby version
+3. After installing a new Ruby version
-3. After `rbenv global xxx` (This is a compromise as mentioned before)
+4. After `rbenv global xxx` (This is a compromise as mentioned before)
-4. After detecting a system Ruby
+5. After detecting a system Ruby

 <br>